 I live with my husband in a tiny 200-year-old Canarian cottage on the top edge of a mountain village a kilometer high overlooking the west coast.
 Our garden is full of flowers and trees, and lizards who are now so used to us that they have to be shuffled out of the way as they teem to us for titbits, whether cheese, fruit, or particularly eggs!
 One thing I particularly love about living at altitude is that we have seasons, and in Spring the air is filled with the heady scent of the blossom on the fruit and almond trees, and after the blazing heat of summer, to be surrounded by autumnal colour and leaf shedding while the mist rolls up the barranco is a glorious relief.
-Another thing I especially love is the light, which is different every day.
-Here’s a typical photo, from outside the house looking down to La Gomera.
+Here’s a typical January photo, with our own almond treees in blossom.
+Spring has already sprung!
 The “blessed isles”.
 Yes, indeed!

-We are now in our tenth year here, and I have spent my time indulging a longstanding interest in houses and homes, investigating everything from interior design to physical construction, the rhetoric of sales techniques, and particularly, the legal aspects of the property market, as well, indeed, as most aspects of the expatriate experience in Tenerife.
+We have been here for ten years now, and I have spent my time indulging a longstanding interest in houses and homes, investigating everything from interior design to physical construction, the rhetoric of sales techniques, and particularly, the legal aspects of the property market, as well, indeed, as most aspects of the expatriate experience in Tenerife.
 If I see myself as anything, it is as an advocate for anyone thinking of moving here, or actually living here and struggling with bureaucracy and legalities.